Hobbies

 I took this photo in Grand Teton NP at the Snake River Overlook.
 See my Photography page!

-Baking Bread
+Bread Baking

 I have a sourdough starter (named Fest) that I’ve been feeding for about a year now.
 I like to bake bread and find the process very soothing and fascinating that I can make bread from an organism that I raised!
 Also the bread also comes out tasty and beautiful!
 I follow this Couple of Chefs recipe, however I use rye flour instead of whole wheat flour.
 My starter is fed half bread flour and half rye flour.